 Another misconception is that the Incoterms rules regulate a transfer of ownership in a sales contract.
 This is not the case.
 The Rules regulate a transfer of risks from one party to another, which does not necessarily coincide—and often should not—with the transfer of ownership.
 The transfer of ownership procedure should be additionally agreed upon in the sales contract.

 It is not uncommon that the parties to the sales contract, considering there is no exact Incoterms rule for their transaction, modify the existing Incoterms rule.
-Although such practice is permitted, the parties rarely follow the ICC recommendation to “” As a result, the seller and the buyer may perceive their delivery obligations in a different way.
+Although such practice is permitted, the parties rarely follow the ICC recommendation to “make the intended effect of such alterations extremely clear in their contract.”
+As a result, the seller and the buyer may perceive their delivery obligations in a different way.

 Some parties to a sales contract complement the existing Incoterms rule with the terms of a Charter Party, which gives rise to delivery terms such as “CIF Free Out” and “CIF Liner Out.”
 In the context of a contract of affreightment, “Free Out” means that the cost of unloading the cargo at the port of destination is borne by the shipper, and “Liner Out” means that such cost is borne by the carrier.
 Should this principle directly apply in the sales contract ?
 In other words, should “CIF Free Out” mean that the seller bears the cost of unloading the cargo at the port of destination?